Camarasaurus: Sexual dimorphism

+Ontogeny

+In a 1994 paper, a premaxilla fragment of an embryonic sauropod was assigned to Camarasaurus sp.
+This fragment was unearthed in the Dry Mesa Quarry, an area that may have been a sauropod nesting site similar to those in France and South Africa.
+The premaxilla fragment itself is 37 mm in length, suggesting a skull length of about 70 mm and body length of about 1090 mm.
+Based on these measurements, the authors of the paper created a full-scale model of a hypothetical egg.
+This egg had a volume of 7.5 L, one smaller than those of large birds like ostriches.
+This suggests that sauropod embryos were small enough to fit in eggs and provided evidence against proponents of sauropod viviparity.

 Growth

 Long-bone histology enables researchers to estimate the age that a specific individual reached.
 A study by Griebeler et al. (2013) examined long-bone histological data and concluded that the Camarasaurus sp.
 CM 36664 weighed 14247 kg, reached sexual maturity at 20 years and died at age 26.
+A 2024 study estimated the maximum age at death for Camarasaurus sp.
+GPDM 220 to be around 35 years.

 Metabolism

 Eagle et al. performed clumped isotope thermometry on the enamel covering the teeth of various Jurassic sauropods, including Camarasaurus.
 Temperatures of 32.4–36.9 C were obtained, which is comparable to that of modern mammals.
+Camarasaurus grew in size quickly to limit the time it would be vulnerable to predation.
+This would imply it had a relatively high metabolic rate as a juvenile.

 Paleopathology

-A Camarasaurus pelvis recovered from Dinosaur National Monument in Utah shows gouging attributed to Allosaurus and on the ilium of the C. lewisi holotype there are large Theropod bite marks.
+A Camarasaurus pelvis recovered from Dinosaur National Monument in Utah shows gouging attributed to Allosaurus and on the ilium of the C. lewisi type there are large Theropod bite marks.